FRC-Team-3140/3140CustomDash/README.md

+Currently the dev server runs on port 3141 (after running command `npm run dev`).
+All webservers run localy as well as on the local network.
+The production server can be build with `npm run build`, then `pm2 reset all`.
+The preview is accessable on port 3140.
+It will not update until the build command is run.
+It is also the dashboard that runs on startup of the pi.

+# This is all of the project set up defaults and documentation

 # FWC custom dashboard with React + TypeScript + Vite

 This template should help get you started developing a custom FWC dashboard with React + Typescript + Vite.